Kuba Kingdom

 The Kuba Kingdom, also known as the Kingdom of the Bakuba or Bushongo, is a traditional kingdom in Central Africa.
 The Kuba Kingdom flourished between the 17th and 19th centuries in the region bordered by the Sankuru, Lulua, and Kasai rivers in the heart of the modern-day Democratic Republic of the Congo.

-The Kuba Kingdom was a conglomerate of several smaller Bushongo-speaking principalities as well as the Kete, Coofa, Mbeengi, and the Kasai Twa Pygmies.
+The Kuba Kingdom was a conglomerate of several smaller Bushong-speaking principalities as well as the Kete, Coofa, Mbeengi, and the Kasai Twa Pygmies.
 The original Kuba migrated during the 16th century from the north.
-Nineteen different ethnic groups are included in the kingdom, which still exists and is presided over by the King (nyim).
+Nineteen ethnic groups are included in the kingdom, which still exists and is presided over by the King (nyim).

 History

 Shyaam a-Mbul

 The kingdom began as a conglomeration of several chiefdoms of various ethnic groups with no real central authority.
 In approximately 1625, an individual from outside the area known as Shyaam a-Mbul a Ngoong usurped the position of one of the area rulers and united all the chiefdoms under his leadership.
 Tradition states that Shyaam a-Mbul was the adopted son of a Kuba queen.
 He left the Kuba region to find enlightenment in the Pende and Kongo kingdoms to the west.
 After learning all he could from these states, he returned to Kuba to form the empire's political, social and economic foundations.